amandewatnitrr/hacking-tutorial/ethical-hacking/lesson-06.md

   ![](../imgs/Screenshot%20(13).png)

 - In this way we can spy on the network devices using bettercap.
 We can see all the HTTP requests and responses in real-time, including the username and password for HTTP websites.

+### Bypassing HTTPS

+- Everything we did so far will only work against HTTP pages.
+The reason why it works against HTTP is because the data in HTTP is sent as plain text.
+This problem is solved by HTTPS, which encrypts the data using SSL/TLS.

+- The only way to bypass HTTPS is to downgrade HTTPS to HTTP.